 Bringing your baby home

 Bringing your baby home from the hospital is a very exciting time.
-Have a plan to prevent being exposed to COVID-19.
+Have a plan to prevent your baby from being exposed to COVID-19.
 Your provider can answer questions like:

-- When is it safe to have visitors at home?
+- When is it safe to have visitors at my home?